bigchaindb/bigchaindb/docs/server/source/production-deployment-template/workflow.rst

 #.
 Client Certificate for BigchainDB Server to identify itself to MongoDB
 #.
 Client Certificate for MongoDB Monitoring Agent to identify itself to MongoDB
 #.
 Client Certificate for MongoDB Backup Agent to identify itself to MongoDB
-#.
-CRL for the infrastructure to not accept revoked certificates.

-Ask the managing organization to use its self-signed CA to sign those certificates.
+Ask the managing organization to use its self-signed CA to sign those four certificates.
+They should send you:

+* Signed versions of your four certificates.
+* One ``ca.crt`` file: their CA certificate.
+* One ``crl.pem`` file: a certificate revocation list.

 For help, see the pages: